 Is the Flexible Schedule option right for you?

 In order to complete the JD under the flexible scheduling option, you must have some flexibility in your schedule.

 Because there are economies of scale for taking more classes in any term, the longer a student takes to complete the degree the more it will cost.
 It is worthwhile to assess the total amount to be spent on tuition against the income loss that is likely to result from a decision to delay entry to the profession.

-The Flexible Scheduling Option may allow you to attend classes only 2 or 3 days per week, but the attendance requirements for all JD students apply.
+The Flexible Scheduling option may allow you to attend classes only two or three days per week, but the attendance requirements for all JD students apply.
 See the Statement of Student Policies.

 Many in legal education believe that a more complete learning experience is had by those who commit to full-time study in the first year of law school and thus are able to immerse themselves in not only the classroom discourse but also in the interactions with classmates and faculty outside of the classroom.
 Students in the Flexible Scheduling Option should seek to be as engaged in all aspects of law school life as much as possible.

 Review the options for financial aid to cover your expenses for your first year of study to determine whether keeping some level of employment is absolutely necessary.
 During second and third year, many law students work outside of law school.
 The first nine months are typically the time that causes concern for someone considering leaving a job.
 Financial aid may provide the answer.